HOW TO DRESS FOR YOUR FAMILY PHOTO SHOOT

 - Pick 2 complimentary colors as your main colors.
 Have everyone in your group find something to wear within those two colors.
 They do not have to be exactly the same colors they can be shades of the same color, for example if you select green you can have various shades of green.

-THE COLOR HERE WERE BLUE, YELLOW AND WHITE - IT WORKED GREAT AGAINST THE GREEN BACKGROUND
+THE COLORS HERE WERE BLUE, YELLOW AND WHITE - IT WORKED GREAT AGAINST THE GREEN BACKGROUND

 - Now you can add white to your color selection which gives you 3 colors to work with.
 White works with any color combination so it is a great complimentary color to add.